 - (a) The regulations of the Department, 25 Pa.
-Code Chapters 121 and 129, are amended by amending § 121.1 and by amending §§ 129.63(a)-(e) to read as set forth in Annex A with the ellipses referring to the existing text of regulations. - (b) The Chairperson of the Board shall submit this order and Annex A to the Office of General Cousel and the Office of Attorney General for review and approval as to legality and form, as required by law. - (c) The Chairperson shall submit this order and Annex A to IRRC and the Senate and House Environmental Resources and Energy Committees as required by the Regulatory Review Act. - (d) The Chairperson of the Board shall certify this order and Annex A and deposit them with the Legislative Reference Bureau as required by law.
+Code Chapters 121 and 129, are amended by amending § 121.1 and by amending §§ 129.63(a)-(e) to read as set forth in Annex A with the ellipses referring to the existing text of regulations. - (b) The Chairperson of the Board shall submit this order and Annex A to the Office of General Counsel and the Office of Attorney General for review and approval as to legality and form, as required by law.

+(c) The Chairperson shall submit this order and Annex A to IRRC and the Senate and House Environmental Resources and Energy Committees as required by the Regulatory Review Act.